Sara-Farhat/Cardiovascular-Disease-Risk-Prediction-Logistic-Regression/README.md

 I instantiated the model using the default parameters.

-I fiited the model on my training data to predict the labels of of the test data.
+I fitted the model on my training data to predict the labels of the test data.

 4. Model Evaluation

 Now, that the prediction is over.

-I will use the Confusion Matrix to evaluate the performance of my model.
+I used the Confusion Matrix to evaluate the performance of my model.

 ![](ScreenShot11.png)

-From the CM, I can tell that the model resulted in 55 correct predictions and 6 incorrect ones.
+The CM shows that the model resulted in 55 correct predictions and 6 incorrect ones.

-Then, I evaluated the model using accuracy, F1 SCORE, recall score and precision.
+For further model evaluation, I used these commonly used metrics for LR model evaluation: accuracy, F1 SCORE, recall score and precision.

 - Accuracy of a model is the proportion of predictions that the model classified correctly.
 Which is 90.16% for our model;90% of predictions are classified correctly.